- Policy approved by the managing director: Austen Jonas

 - Data stored electronically is protected from unauthorised access, accidental deletion and malicious hacking attempts.

-- Electronic data is protected by strong passwords that are changed regularly and not shared between employees.
-Multi-Factor authentication (MFA) is also used by all staff
+- Electronic data is protected by strong passwords and are not shared between employees.

 - Occasionally data may be stored on removable media, these are kept locked away securely and when no longer required data is deleted.